philographer/crawl-google/readme.md

 ## Implemented Architecture Overview
 Our Team Need to Image Crawling service for image learning.

-So I Designed crawling micro service architecture like this.
+So I Designed crawling micro service architecture like this
-1. user manually run Lambda Function named `trigger-crawl`
+1. user manually run Lambda Function named `trigger`
-2. `trigger-crawl` function trigger  multiple `crawl-google` function `crawl-google` called multiple times with different arguments
+2. `trigger` function trigger multiple `crawl-core` with different arguments(2008 ~ 2018, 11years with same keyword)
-3. `crawl-google` function crawl images from google, and then upload images to `crawl-google-dev` s3 bucket
+3. `crawl-core` function crawl images from google, and then upload images to `crawl-google-dev` s3 bucket
-4. If `crawl-google` function ended then send message to `crawl-queue` SQS.
+4. If `crawl-core` function ended then PutItem into DynamoDB named `crawl-google-dev`
-5. Every 1 minute, Cloud watch event rule automatically triggered by reservation.
+5. Every 1 minute, Cloud watch event rule automatically triggered by reservation
-6. The Cloud watch trigger to run `crawl-slack` lambda function.
+6. The Cloud watch trigger to run `crawl-slack` lambda function
-7. `crawl-slack` lambda function check if `crawl-queue`  has same 11 keyword (2008 ~ 2018, 11years).
+7. `notify` lambda function check if `crawl-google-dev` DynamoDB has same 11 keyword (2008 ~ 2018, 11years)
-8. If `crawl-queue`  has same 11 keyword then `crawl-slack` remove keyword from `crawl-queue` then web hook to send slack message.
+8. If `crawl-google-dev` DynamoDB has 11 same keyword(2008 ~ 2018, 11years) then `notify` lambda function remove keyword from `crawl-google-dev` DynamoDB and then inform to slack

 ![implemented_architecture](./images/implemented_architecture.png)